Basics In Statistics Question And Answers

 Dental Plaque Type of plaque and its outcome

-4. Socransky’s postulate
+4. Socransky’s Postulate

 • It is for the identification of causative agents